dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 * the bitmap level that contains the function to set/clear the bits in the bitmap and these functions should be used only by the pmm.
 * the pmm level instead contains the function to allocate and free pages of physical memory.

+### The bitmap

+This is the lowest level of memory management.
+It is simply a _bit map_, an array where every bit on each item is representing a memory page.

+This level just keep tracks of used and free pages.
+It doesn't really allocate.

+If the bitmap entry is 1 the page is used, otherwise is free.

 ### Memory map

 The memory map is based on the one obtained from the multiboot, and during initialization.